 “CBDV is another non-psychoactive cannabinoid that is being researched for its neurological effects, as well as the potential treatment of epilepsy.”

 Similar to CBD, it is entirely non-psychoactive and has been showing potential as a treatment for a wide variety of medical problems.
 It’s been shown, for example, to decrease the number of seizures among those suffering from epilepsy, and has also boasted anti-inflammatory properties that have the potential to help with the treatment of chronic pain.

 Additionally, CBDV has been used to treat not just seizures, but also Crohn’s disease (which affects the digestive system), HIV/AIDS, and multiple sclerosis.
 While studies have thus far predominantly been done on animals, there is much promise when it comes to the therapeutic use of CBDV.

 Cannabinoid overview: CBDV

 - CBDV contains many similar medicinal benefits to CBD

 - Proven in mice studies to stop convulsions

 - Works well with epilepsy sufferers, reduces seizures

 Although the functions of this cannabinoid are not well known, it’s believed that there would be no CBD or THC without it.
 In fact, it appears that CBG is the monomer -or molecular building block – for all other cannabinoids within the marijuana plant!

-While the amount of CBG within any given marijuana plant is as little as 1%, it’s presence is necessary in order to produce the other functional cannabinoids that we get the medicinal benefits from.
-It is possible to find higher levels of CBG in some strains of hemp, and as research continues and breeders enhance different properties of the plant, there is every possibility that we will see (and know) more about CBG in the future!
+While the amount of CBG within any given marijuana plant is as little as 1%, it’s presence is necessary in order to produce the other functional cannabinoids that we receive medicinal benefits from.
+It is possible to find higher levels of CBG in some strains of hemp, and as research continues and breeders enhance different properties of the plant, there is every possibility that we will see (and know) more about CBG in the future.